Enochsoul/soulbot-discord/README.md

 # soulbot-discord
-Simple Discord bot for my 13th Age RPG group.
+Discord bot for my 13th Age RPG group.

 A work in progress I made for my group, with no warranty implied or expressed.
 I'm not a professional developer, so it's likely rough AF, but it works.
 I usually squash bugs as my group finds them, if you find something feel free to submit a bug report on github.